iamdempa/challenge/README.md

         return {'response' : greeting}
 ```

 Here, a hash table is used to improve the application performance and time-complexity.
 (The response message can also be passed as an environment variable, which is much easier.
 But since I didn't have much time to change the application logic and the kubernetes manifests, I left the initial code base as it is.
-This can also be considered for [6.
-Future Improvements](#6-future-improvements) )
+This can also be considered for [🔮 Future Improvements](#-future-improvements) )

 ---
 # 🚀 Build Deploy and Run